Skip to content

 Last updated:

-Paint is one of the highest-volume trace-evidence classes in forensic casework worldwide, exceeded in frequency only by fibres.
-A vehicle brushes a pedestrian; a burglar pries through a window frame; a vandal tags a wall; a maintenance worker transfers ladder marks to a freshly painted surface.
-Each contact can deposit paint chips, smears, or fine particles that carry detailed chemical and physical information about the source.
-Yet paint evidence reaches its full potential only when the analyst understands what paint actually is, at the molecular and layer-structure level, before touching the microscope or the FTIR bench.
+Paint ranks among the highest-volume trace-evidence classes in forensic casework worldwide, exceeded in frequency only by fibres.
+A vehicle contact, a burglary pry-mark, or a vandalism smear deposits chips or fine particles that carry detailed chemical and physical information about the source.
+That information is fully exploitable only when the analyst understands paint at the molecular and layer-structure level.

 Paint is not a single material.
 It is a formulated system of four functional components, each chosen to contribute a specific property to the finished coating.
 The binder provides the continuous polymeric film that holds everything together, adheres to the substrate, and determines the coating's mechanical and chemical resistance.
 The pigment provides colour and opacity, and certain inorganic pigments serve double duty as corrosion inhibitors.
 Extenders and fillers are cheap mineral particles that bulk out the film, adjust gloss, control viscosity, and reinforce the binder matrix.
 Solvents and additives perform the process-engineering role: thinning for application, catalysing crosslinking, preventing skinning in the can, and stabilising the film against ultraviolet degradation.